agdevtools/unitedapp/README.md

 ## Accurate

-Needless to say if it doesnt contain truthful information thenit is worse then no runbook at all.
+Needless to say if it doesnt contain truthful information then it is worse then no runbook at all.

 ## Authoritative and Non Assuming